 7. USE THE ELEMENT OF SURPRISE.

 And by this I mean surprise your man!!
 Cook something special and take it to his job, or if its too much work for you, drive to his office around his lunch time and go grab a bite together (with or without kids).
-Don’t forget about being cheesy and romantic, its very important you don’t lose that.
-Specially if you’re like me, trying to get used to the 2 most important roles in your life, you have to make some time for romance, after all, before the kids it was just you and him, so don’t forget he needs you too.
-It doesn’t have to be something big, small details such as rubbing his feet, or writing a small note saying I love you can make a difference.
-Try to involve your kids into doing some arts and craft for daddy, I’m pretty sure it’ll make his day !!
+Don’t forget about being cheesy and romantic, it’s very important you don’t lose that.
+Especially if you’re like me, trying to get used to the 2 most important roles in your life, you have to make some time for romance, after all, before the kids, it was just you and him, so don’t forget he needs you too.
+It doesn’t have to be something big, small details such as rubbing his feet or writing a small note saying I love you can make a difference.
+Try to involve your kids in doing some arts and craft for daddy, I’m pretty sure it’ll make his day !!

 Remember you’re doing the best you can, don’t feel guilty and don’t compare yourself to other moms or marriages you’ve seen.
 Each marriage and family is different and the most important thing is that you know, you’re the best wife to your husband and the best mommy your kids could have!!
 It can be tough, especially having multiple toddlers or infants, but they’re only going to be that little for a few years, so enjoy them, and don’t worry momma you got this!!